bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 I&apos;m going to do again, I&apos;m going to go get my <b>jQuery</b> object and get pound <b>showbox</b>.
 No box, just box of the same box.
 Instead of hide I&apos;m going to do <b>show</b>.
 Maybe we&apos;ll make this one go for 500 milliseconds.
-You&apos;ll see that will work.
+You&apos;ll see that will work.</p>

-Let&apos;s test that.
+<p>Let&apos;s test that.
 We come over here and refresh this.
-We can hide the box and I can show the box and you can see the difference in time.
+We can hide the
+box and I can show the box and you can see the difference in time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 153. define toggle function (90) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">